Tructivity/Tructivity-Blog/articles/how-to-use-tructivity/index.md

 Go through your full course list and add every subject before moving on.

+**Optional but recommended**: once you've finished adding all your teachers and subjects, consider hiding both pages via **Settings → Page Settings**.
+You rarely need to add new entries mid-semester, and keeping them visible just adds clutter to the side menu.

+Hidden pages continue working normally in the background — your data stays connected to every form throughout the app.
+You can always unhide them later if you need to make changes.

 ---

 ## Step 3: Timetable — Your Weekly Class Schedule